 - In an 8 x 8 or 9 x 9 inch baking dish, layer the squash, then sauce, then sausage, then cheese.
 Repeat again for the second layer.

 - Bake covered at 375 for 15 minutes.
 Make sure to tent the foil to make sure the cheese does not stick to the foil.
-Back uncovered for an additional 15 minutes or until the cheese is golden brown and delicious.
+Bake uncovered for an additional 15 minutes or until the cheese is golden brown and delicious.

 Leave a Reply